Pingtang Miao language

-Pingtang Miao, named after Pingtang County (平塘 píngtáng) in which it is spoken, is a group of Miao language varieties of China.
+Pingtang Miao, named after Pingtang County (平塘 Píngtáng) in which it is spoken, is a group of Miao language varieties of China.

 Classification

 The four varieties of Pingtang were listed as unclassified branches of Chuanqiandian Miao (Western Hmongic) in Wang (1983).
 Li (2000) classified them together as one of eight branches of Western Hmongic, a position maintained in Wu and Yang (2010).

 Varieties

-There are four varieties of Pingtang according to Li (2000):
+According to Li, there are four varieties of Pingtang (2000):